NVIDIA/warp/docs/modules/runtime.rst

 .. note::

    Warp uses a source-code transformation approach to auto-differentiation.
-In this approach the backwards pass must keep a record of intermediate values computed during the foward pass.
+In this approach the backwards pass must keep a record of intermediate values computed during the forward pass.
 This imposes some restrictions on what kernels can do and still be differentiable:

    * Dynamic loops should not mutate any previously declared local variable.
 This means the loop must be side-effect free.
 A simple way to ensure this is to move the loop body into a separate function.
 Static loops that are unrolled at compile time do not have this restriction and can perform any computation.